MemoriesOfTime/GunWar/README.md

 [![Github](https://img.shields.io/badge/English-100%25-brightgreen)](https://www.mcbbs.net/thread-1041425-1-1.html)

 ## Intro
 Gunwar is a simple team war with four different modes.
 You need to battle enemy team with different equipments and the ultimate target is to win the game.
-It is easy to manage, fun to play and extremely intensive game that you and your players will enjoy a lot!
+It is easy to manage, fun to play and extremely fast-paced and exciting game that you and your players will enjoy a lot!

 ## Features